telerik/blazor-docs/knowledge-base/grid-show-confirm-cancel-dialog.md

 ### Dialog Component

-Using the [Dialog component]({%slug dialog-overview%}) will let you have fully customized Cancel Confirmation Dialog.
+Using the [Dialog component]({%slug dialog-overview%}) will let you have fully customized confirmation Dialog.
 To handle the scenario:

 * Declare a Dialog instance and add the desired content and buttons there.
 Normally, you would need at least one button - for confirmation of the cancel operation.
 * Handle the [`OnCancel`]({%slug grid-events%}#cud-events) event of the Grid to show the custom Dialog.